2fa-bypass-using-a-brute-force-attack

 In this level, the login process is protected by a 2-factor authentication flow.
-Once a user submits a correct set of credentials to the /login path, they are redirected to the /login2 path that handles the second factor.
-Upon visiting the /login2 path, a 2FA code to be emailed to the user.
+Once a user submits a correct set of credentials to the /login path, they are redirected via HTTP to the /login2 path that handles the second factor.
+As part of the redirection, an HTTP cookie named 'verify' is set that is used to identify the authenticated user to the /login2 path.
+Visiting the /login2 path with this cookie will cause a 2FA code to be emailed to the user specified in the cookie.
 The /login2 page implements a form that the user then fills with the 2FA code.
-The main flaw is that the handler for the 2FA form is not rate-limited to prevent brute-force attacks.
+Successful submission of the code logs the user in.

 You will be writing your attack in Python using the requests and BeautifulSoup packages.